Qalamoun offensive (2017)

-The Qalamoun offensive (2017) was a military operation launched by Hezbollah, the Syrian Armed Forces, and later the Lebanese Armed Forces, against members of Tahrir al-Sham and the Islamic State of Iraq and the Levant on the Lebanon–Syria border.
-The Lebanese Army denied any coordination with Hezbollah or the Syrian Arab Army.
+The Qalamoun offensive (2017) was a military operation launched by Hezbollah, the Syrian Arab Armed Forces, and later the Lebanese Armed Forces, against members of Tahrir al-Sham and the Islamic State (IS) on the Lebanon–Syria border.
+The Lebanese Army denied any coordination with Hezbollah or the Syrian Army.

 The offensive

 First phase: Clearing of Tahrir al-Sham

 The Lebanese group Hezbollah, the Lebanese Armed Forces, and the Syrian Arab Army launched a major operation on 21 July 2017, to destroy the pockets of HTS and ISIL fighters on the Lebanon-Syria border.
 During the offensive, the Lebanese Army assumed a defensive position in Arsal.
 By the following day, Hezbollah reportedly captured key points near the border, including the strategic hilltop of Dhahr al-Huwa, a former Tahrir al-Sham (al-Nusra Front) base.
 As of 23 July, the Syrian Army captured 36 square miles of terrain on the Syrian side of the border.

 On 27 July, a three-day ceasefire agreement was reached by Hezbollah with Tahrir al-Sham and Saraya Ahl al-Sham in the Lebanese portion of the Qalamoun Mountains.
 The agreement called for Tahrir al-Sham forces to withdraw from Lebanon to Idlib, Saraya Ahl al-Sham forces to withdraw to the eastern Qalamoun Mountains, where rebel forces maintain a pocket of control, and exchanges of prisoners from both sides.
 On the same day, Hezbollah announced that there would be further military operations against the ISIL pocket.